 However, not all carriers are afraid of problems with QR codes.

-“We contacted the State Border Service and received assurances that on May 18 the procedure for crossing the border will not change,” Vladimir Balin, vice-president of the Association of International Road Carriers of Ukraine, told Apostrophe. – He will remain the same as he is now.
+“We have been in contact with the State Border Service and received assurances that on May 18 the procedure for crossing the border will not change,” Vladimir Balin, vice-president of the Association of International Road Carriers of Ukraine, told Apostrophe. - He will remain the same as he is now.
 If the driver has the proper military registration documents with him, he will be quietly allowed through; if not, TCC representatives will be called.
 This procedure has been in place since December last year, drivers know it and already have the necessary documents with them.”

 According to him, there is an agreement that border guards will not require QR codes in a military ID until July 18: “By this date, all citizens of Ukraine liable for military service will have to update their data in the TCC and receive the appropriate code.
 So by the time the code becomes mandatory, all drivers will already have it.”